devxathena/WinOptimizer/README.md

 ## Overview

-**WinOptimize-Downloader** is a sophisticated Python-based utility tailored to facilitate the downloading and extraction of Windows optimization tools and scripts directly from various GitHub repositories and Sysinternals.
+**WinOptimizer** is a sophisticated Python-based utility tailored to facilitate the downloading and extraction of Windows optimization tools and scripts directly from various GitHub repositories and Sysinternals.
 Designed for efficiency and user-friendliness, this tool automates the entire process, ensuring that users have access to the latest versions of essential tools for optimizing their Windows environments.

 ## Table of Contents